ttscoff/bunch/bunch-files/commands/display.md

 If the file is either a local HTML file (which must have the extension `.html`) or a URL, it will be viewed in a popup web view that floats above all other windows and can be dismissed with either Enter or Escape.
 It's clickable and scrollable.

 This is not a "web browser."
 However, you can navigate to links, there are back, forward, and refresh buttons, and you can interact with sign-ins and forms.
 It's primarily designed for _displaying_, as the command name indicates, but it can replace opening a browser in a lot of situations.
 In situations where it's appopriate, this avoids having to open (possibly duplicate) browser tabs for task-related sites.
+Think of it as a lightweight Single Site Browser (SSB).

 > If you point to a local server with LiveReload enabled, the preview will update appropriately.
 That makes it a decent preview for writing, say, documentation built on Jekyll (ahem), without opening a tab in your browser.
 >
-> `(display http://127.0.0.1:4000/bunch-beta/ 1200x100% right,top)`
+> `(display http://127.0.0.1:4000/bunch/ 1200x100% right,top)`

+A web view allows navigation to any link.
+If you'd rather open a link in the web view in your default browser, hold down Command (<kbd>⌘</kbd>) when clicking it.

+Navigate backwards and forwards with the `<` and `>` buttons, or use <kbd>⌘[</kbd> and <kbd>⌘]</kbd>.

+Refresh the view with the "Reload" button, or hit <kbd>⌘R</kbd>.

+Press the Home button in the toolbar (or hit <kbd>⇧⌘H</kbd>) at any time to return to the URL originally specified for the display command.

 ## __Text Files__